Complete Guide to Know the Blood Test ResultsJune 30, 2020

 Fasting glucose test

-Another part of CMP is a fasting glucose test that requires you do not eat anything for at least 8 hours beforehand.
+Another part of CMP is a fasting glucose test that requires you do not to eat anything for at least 8 hours beforehand.
 Glucose is the main energy source of your body and if the level is abnormal, then this might be an indication of diabetes.

 Glucose is the sugar that makes carbohydrates in your body.
 So that Stack O’s pancakes affect test results.